Research Data Management

 Some of the benefits of practicing good research data management are:

-• Enabling you to manage risk, like guarding against preventable data loss
+• Enabling you to manage risks, such as guarding against preventable data loss

 • Ensuring the integrity of your research and supporting reproducibility